Cypress Quickstart

 {% endstepper %}

-[Join our Discord](https://argos-ci.com/discord), [submit an issue on GitHub](https://github.com/argos-ci/argos/issues) or just [send an email](mailto:contact@argos-ci.com) if you need help.
+Need help?
+[Join our Discord](https://argos-ci.com/discord), [open an issue on GitHub](https://github.com/argos-ci/argos/issues), or [send us an email](mailto:contact@argos-ci.com).

 ---